spineo/ios-utilities/README.md

 # ios-utilities
-IOS Utilities (Objective C) - This repo to contain Objective-C utilities supporting App development.
+IOS Utilities (Objective C) - This repo to contain Objective-C utilities used as static shared libraries supporting App development.